veertuinc/anka-docs/anka-virtualization-cli/getting-started/creating-vms.md

 {{< /hint >}}

 {{< hint warning >}}
 **ARM USERS:** Creating macOS 14.x or higher VMs requires that Xcode >= 15.0 OR the Device Support package is installed on the host (not in the VM).
+Alternatively, you can install the Device Support Image/pkg Apple provides.
 This is a requirement from Apple at the moment.

 There is also a rare problem where your Xcode is not fully set up and still creates problems.
 Be sure to run the following: